gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 away, as light on his feet as a tiger on the hunt.

-Around a wall, through a door, past a statue of a bear with bat wings and a snake for a tail, up two stairs and down two more...
-With every step, Erileine was afraid one of the Hett would look their way, but none did.
+Around a wall, through a door, past a statue of a bear with bat wings and a snake for a tail, up two stairs and down two more…  With every step, Erileine was afraid one of the Hett would look their way, but none did.

 A fourth machine came to life, adding orange to the swirling light.
 They were a hundred strides from the entrance the Hett wizard had come through.
-Eighty, fifty, twenty...
+Eighty, fifty, twenty…

 Razi pulled up short as a squad of soldiers marched into the room, followed by a second and a third.
 A gray-haired man, his face